shohil-kishore/twitter-data-toolkit/README.md

 # Twitter Data Toolkit

-'twitter-data-app' is a Node.js project that allows users to identify their bearer token (application-only authentication), collect Tweets using Twitter's premium search endpoints and aggregate Tweets into one file (JSON or CSV) for analysis purposes without having to interact with code.
+'twitter-data-app' is a Node.js project that allows users to identify their bearer token (application-only authentication), collect Tweets using Twitter's v2 endpoints and aggregate Tweets into one file (JSON or CSV) for analysis purposes without having to interact with code.
 Everything's done through a simple web application.
-Feel free to email me (<s.kishore@auckland.ac.nz>) if you need support with collecting data.
+Feel free to email me (<s.kishore@auckland.ac.nz>) if you need more information.

 ![Screenshot](https://raw.githubusercontent.com/shohil-kishore/twitter-data-collector/master/Other/Data%20Toolkit%20Example.png)